jostosh/jostosh.github.io/content/blog/spn02/index.md

 Rather than limiting ourselves to joining one pair of scopes and one sample, let's try to do this for multiple pairs of scopes and any number of samples.

 Suppose we have a tensor `x` of shape `[num_scopes, batch, num_in]`.
-We want to join pairs of adjacent pairs of scopes within this tensor by products.
+We want to join pairs of _adjacent_ scopes within this tensor by products.
 In linear space, we can achieve this as follows:
 ```python
 # The batch dimension is dynamic.
 Also assume we already have
 # int values for num_scopes and num_in